 The endoscope also aids in the removal of foreign bodies that cannot be digested or pass through the digestive tract.
 The endoscope allows these objects to be removed without major surgery.

 This type of scope allows your veterinarian to examine deep into your pet’s ears.
 It is invaluable for evaluation of chronic ear problems.
-Checking the health of the ear drum also provides important information as to the health of the middle ear, which is where the mechanisms for hearing and balance are located.
-An otoscope also allows your veterinarian to flush and remove any infectious material from your pet’s ears with more precision then a standard ear flush.
+Checking the health of your pet’s eardrum also provides important information as to the health of the middle ear, which is where the mechanisms for hearing and balance are located.
+An otoscope also allows your veterinarian to flush and remove any infectious material from your pet’s ears with more precision than a standard ear flush.

 The nasal cavity contains multiple small passages which are often beds to infection and tumors.
 Through rhinoscopy, the veterinarian can take accurate biopsies, remove foreign objects, control bleeding from ruptured vessels, and perform many diagnostic and therapeutic procedures.

 Digital Thermal Imaging is a new diagnostic tool that uses an infrared camera that can be a crucial and valuable “on the spot” visual tool in helping diagnose inflammation or lack of circulation and its exact location in the animal’s body.

 The Benefits of Digital Thermal Imaging in Veterinary Medicine:

 - A visual physiological map of the area being examined.